kimwalisch/primecount/doc/Easy-Special-Leaves.md

 how to parallelize the computation of the easy special leaves so that the algorithm scales well.
 Generally parallel algorithms scale well on current CPU architectures if they accomplish the 3 properties below:

-* Each thread only operates on his own tiny chunk of memory that fits into the CPU's cache.
+* Each thread only operates on its own tiny chunk of memory that fits into the CPU's cache.
 * All threads must be independent from each other (i.e. require no synchronization).
 * The work must be distributed evenly among all threads in order to avoid load imbalance.

 A segment size of x^(1/4) already accomplishes the first property.
 So next we have to design our parallel algorithm in a way that all threads are independent from each other.
 Luckily Xavier Gourdon [[3]](#references) already devised an idea for how to do this: **at the start of each new segment [low, low + segment_size[ each thread computes ```PrimePi[low]``` using a prime counting function implementation** in O(low^(2/3)) or less.
 The result of ```PrimePi[low]``` is required to initialize the ```SegmentedPrimePi[n]``` lookup table for the current segment [low, low + segment_size[.
-This algorithm has been implemented in primecount-6.5 (see [SegmentedPiTable.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/SegmentedPiTable.cpp), [AC.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/AC.cpp)), it improved performance by more than 2x at 10^23 on my dual-socket AMD EPYC server compared to primecount-6.4 which used a larger segment size and required frequent synchronization of threads.
+This algorithm has been implemented in primecount-7.0 (see [SegmentedPiTable.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/SegmentedPiTable.cpp), [AC.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/AC.cpp)), it improved performance by more than 2x at 10^23 on my dual-socket AMD EPYC server compared to primecount-6.4 which used a larger segment size and required frequent synchronization of threads.
 It is important to ensure that the additional pre-computations do not deteriorate